dbmcclain/Astronomy/README.md

 ---
 ## Hour Angles

-**ra-to-ha** _RA-ang &key lon epoch => Ha-ang_ -- now, or for any other epoch, at your observatory location.
+**ra-to-ha** _RA-ang &key lon epoch => Ha-ang_ -- Default is for now, and your observatory location.
 The result, shown here as _HA-ang_, is an angle in canonical representation.
-Same holds, in general, for anything else labeled _-ang_.
+Same holds, in general, for anything else labeled with suffix _-ang_.

 **ha-to-ra** _HA-ang &key lon epoch => RA-ang_